 Although many mullatos lived within the black community because they were mainly raised by black parents, several of them isolated themselves and identified as white.
 This gives Henriette’s story more cause for a celebration after risking her life for an independent Haiti.

 By the late 1700s, she was living in Port-au-Prince where the war was on-going between French and the freed slaves who had joined a Haitian revolutionary army led by Toussaint L’Ouverture.

 By all standards, Henriette was a beautiful woman.
 She was described as a striking young lady with a beautiful body and skin who was wanted by all men, especially those who could afford to have her.
 Being Mulatto gave her the advantage of having affairs with some of the French soldiers and eventually the topmost French officials.
 After a while, she was known as a high-class prostitute who had access to several French and white elites than many other people in Haiti.

 Between 1800 and 1802, Henriette leaked whatever information that she could retrieve from the French to Toussaint and his men which put them at an advantage aside having a strong military.
-Not only did she leak information, but she also stole arms, gun powder and several other documents for the Haitian army which helped them immensely.
+Not only did she leak information, but she also stole arms, gun powder and several other documents for the haitian revolutionary army which helped them immensely.

 According to several sources, Henriette lured lower French Officials into the bush where she would seduce them, extract information and wait for the Haitian soldiers to finish them off.